 The typical test used to measure sleep latency is the Multiple Sleep Latency Test (MSLT), which is designed to measure how long it takes someone to fall asleep in a quiet environment.
-A physician might ask someone to go through an MSLT if they report excessive daytime sleepiness, since it’s a good tool for diagnosing sleep disorders like sleep apnea, narcolepsy and others.
+A physician might ask someone to go through an MSLT if they report excessive daytime sleepiness since it’s a good tool for diagnosing sleep disorders like sleep apnea, narcolepsy, and others.

 Sleep latency is directly related to sleep efficiency.
 If a person spends the majority of his/her time in bed actually asleep, that’s considered sleep efficient.
 A sleep efficiency score of 85% is normal, while anything above 90% is considered very good.
 If a person is able to fall asleep quickly, chances are a good night’s sleep will follow since the two sleep qualities go hand in hand.

-Sleep is divided into two main phases – the light sleep, non-rapid-eye-movement stages and the REM stage.
+Sleep is divided into two main phases – the light sleep, non-rapid-eye-movement stages, and the REM stage.
 A person who falls asleep relatively quickly is more likely to move efficiently through all the stages of the sleep cycle.
 Your sleep latency will fall into one of four categories.

 How Long Does It Take to Fall Asleep?
 Onset Sleep Latency Decoded

 As it turns out, the time it takes you to fall asleep can tell you a lot about whether you’re getting enough restful and restorative sleep in general.
-Sleep latency is more important than we ever dreamed (pun intended).

 Less Than 5 Minutes

 While it might seem ideal to go straight to sleep as soon as the lights are off, falling asleep in less than five minutes could actually mean that you’re in a sleep deficit.
-In sleep latency studies, this kind of sleep latency is coded as representing severe sleepiness, or sleep debt.
+In sleep latency studies, this kind of sleep latency is coded as representing severe sleepiness or sleep debt.
 People who are in a state of sleep deprivation can experience both physical and mental fatigue and often fall asleep very quickly.
 In fact, they fall asleep much more quickly than those who aren’t experiencing a sleep deficit.
 Of all the factors that influence sleep latency, sleep debt may have the largest impact.

-If you find yourself falling asleep in less than five minutes, that’s a good sign that you are sleep deficient and should try to get a little more sleep each night.
+If you find yourself falling asleep in less than five minutes, that may be a sign that you are sleep deficient and should try to get a little more sleep each night.
 How much sleep do you need?
 That varies from person to person.
 Try backing up your bedtime by 15 minutes a week until you’re at a point where you wake up more refreshed and better rested after consistently getting a good night’s sleep.
 That’s a great way to determine how many hours of sleep you need to feel your best.

 Sleep studies tend to code this level of sleep latency as normal sleepiness, so it indicates that you’re in a healthy range of sleep effectiveness and not in sleep debt.
 This is the sweet spot: It means falling asleep fairly quickly, so there’s no counting the minutes as you lie there awake, but you’re also not dropping off so immediately that it’s a sign from your body and brain that you’re exhausted.
 According to many sleep scientists, in fact, the ideal sleep latency time is between 15 and 20 minutes.

 This would be considered a moderate sleepiness level of sleep latency.
 While it’s not exactly in the ideal range for sleep latency, it doesn’t necessarily indicate a major sleep disorder, either.
 The important thing with this category is to be aware of it and when it shifts in either direction.
-A shorter or longer sleep latency may indicate issues with sleep debt or impending sleep deprivation.
+Shorter or longer sleep latency may indicate issues with sleep debt or impending sleep deprivation.